Hugo-farroba/custom-postgres18-beta/README.md

-# Postgres 18 Beta + PG Vector Dockerfile
+# Postgres 18 + pgvector Dockerfile

-Builds a Postgres 18 beta with PG Vector from source so that it can be tested using docker.
+Builds PostgreSQL 18 (stable) with pgvector from source for deployment.

 To use, clone this repo locally, open a terminal in the repo directory and run `docker compose up -d --build`.